emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-The maximum receiving window for QoS 2 messages, which configures how many QoS 2 messages from the client can be processed by EMQ X Broker simultaneously. `0` means no limit.
+The maximum receiving window for QoS 2 messages, which configures how many QoS 2 messages from the client can be processed by EMQX Broker simultaneously. `0` means no limit.